Princess Louise Dragoon Guards: History

-Early History
+Early history

-On 23 May 1872, the Ottawa Troop of Cavalry was formed as an Independent Cavalry Troop and on 15 November 1878, the unit was Redesignated as a Troop of Dragoon Guards.
+On 23 May 1872, the Ottawa Troop of Cavalry was formed as an independent cavalry troop, and on 15 November 1878, the unit was redesignated as a troop of dragoon guards.

-A year later on 3 January 1879, the Troop was expanded to a full Independent Cavalry Squadron and Renamed as The Princess Louise Dragoon Guards in honour of its patron; the Princess Louise, Marchioness of Lorne: vice-regal consort of the Governor General the Marquess of Lorne.
+A year later on 3 January 1879, the troop was expanded to a full independent cavalry squadron and renamed as The Princess Louise Dragoon Guards in honour of its patron, the Princess Louise, Marchioness of Lorne, who was the wife of the Governor General, the Marquess of Lorne.

-As the only cavalry unit in Ottawa, the PLDG would have the honour to provide the mounted escort for the Governor General of Canada within the capital.
+As the only cavalry unit in Ottawa, the PLDG had the honour to provide the mounted escort for the governor general within the capital.

 South Africa

 During the Second Boer War, volunteers from the PLDG served with the 2nd (Special Service) Battalion, The Royal Canadian Regiment; the 1st Battalion, Canadian Mounted Rifles; and the South African Constabulary from 1899 to 1902.

 Early 1900s

-On 1 January 1903, The Princess Louise Dragoon Guards would be expanded to a full Regiment and later that year on 1 February, would be Redesignated as the 5th Princess Louise Dragoon Guards, taking over the regimental number and order of precedence from the former 5th Dragoons which had been Amalgamated with the 6th Duke of Connaught's Royal Canadian Hussars in 1901.
+On 1 January 1903, The Princess Louise Dragoon Guards were expanded to a full regiment, and later that year on 1 February, were redesignated as the 5th Princess Louise Dragoon Guards, taking over the regimental number and order of precedence from the former 5th Dragoons, which had been amalgamated with the 6th Duke of Connaught's Royal Canadian Hussars in 1901.